shaepy/blackjack/README.md

 8. Bet mechanic was added last after the main gameplay was functional and complete.
     - Started as a single bet option then added bet selectors to choose the amount
-        - Using `data-bet = "10"` for values since the bets are images
+        - Then evolved to more options using `data-bet = "10"` for values since the bets are images
-    - Added reset wallet for when player runs out of currency in wallet
+    - Added reset funds button that appears when player runs out of currency
 9. Once the MVP requirements were functional and tested, I had a basic Blackjack skin for the game theme and used CSS to make it responsive for mobile and web (before deciding on a pixel theme).

 <img height="100" alt="desktop bet screen" src="https://github.com/user-attachments/assets/9867e0f0-202b-44dc-ae8b-32469eb07acd" />